DomJWise/ooRexxDebugger/README.md

 expose x y
 use arg x,y

--- Attributes - Expose any object variables needed in the makedebuggerstring method
+-- Attributes - Expose any object variables needed in the makedebuggerstring method - must be unguarded and contain no code
-::attribute x get
+::attribute x get unguarded
-::attribute y get
+::attribute y get unguarded

 ::method makedebuggerstring unguarded     -- must be unguarded CALL TRACE('O')                           -- must be the very first instruction